 I’ll explain why unified batch and stream processing is important and what it means to run SQL queries on streams of data.
 Once we’ve covered the basics, I will spend the remainder of the talk demonstrating the capabilities of Flink SQL.
 We will explore different use cases that Flink SQL was designed for by running queries on Flink’s SQL shell.
 In particular, I will demonstrate the unified batch and streaming engine by running the same query on batch and streaming data and show how to build a real-time dashboard that is powered by a streaming SQL query, which continuously updates an external result table.

 Timo Walther is a committer and PMC member of the Apache Flink project.
 He studied Computer Science at TU Berlin.
 Alongside his studies, he participated in the Database Systems and Information Management Group there and worked at IBM Germany.
-Timo works as a software engineer at data Artisans.
-In Flink, he is mainly working on the Table & SQL API and its ecosystem for making stream processing accessible for everyone.
+Timo joined the project before it became part of the Apache Software Foundation.
+Today he works as a senior software engineer at Ververica.
+In Flink, he is mainly working on the Table & SQL ecosystem.